ABOUT THE ARTIST

 117 Art Center | Ningbo | China | Group Exhibition

-Aapravasi Ghat World Heritage Site & Cerne Docks | Port Louis | Mauritius | Solo Show
+Aapravasi Ghat World Heritage Site & Cerne Docks | Port Louis | Mauritius | Solo Exhibition

 Art Museum | Jiangxi Normal University | Nanchang | China | Group Exhibition